weakish/weakish.github.com/dive-into/typescript.md

 ```

 However, TypeScript has excess property checking for object literal.
-Thus if we inline the `somebody` declaration above, TypeScript raises an error:
+Thus, if we inline the `somebody` declaration above, TypeScript raises an error:

 ```typescript
 print_height({ height: 150, weight: 150 }); // Error!